 Cashman retired in 1991 and soon after was appointed naval aide to the Governor of Massachusetts.
 He volunteered and was actively involved as a liaison in the planning of the ship’s bicentennial sail to Marblehead, Massachusetts.
 Commanding Officer Michael Beck, who trained the crew and triumphantly sailed the ship to Marblehead Harbor on July 20-21, 1997, invited Cashman to be aboard as the “Honorary Navigator.”
 For Cashman, it was a dream come true.

 He served as project consultant for the “Building Friendship” for the Salem Partnership in Salem, Massachusetts, working with Essex National Heritage and the Salem National Park Service.
 He fundraised for the United Way and served on the Parish Council and became active in the Star of the Sea Church in Marblehead for many years.

-Cashman and his wife are members of the Corinthian Yacht Club (CYC) in Marblehead.
-Together they have cruised the New England coast from Rhode Island to Maine numerous times both as a participant in the CYC annual cruise and independently on their 33-foot British-built ketch Preamble.
+Cashman and his wife were members of the Corinthian Yacht Club (CYC) in Marblehead.
+Together they cruised the New England coast from Rhode Island to Maine numerous times both as a participant in the CYC annual cruise and independently on their 33-foot British-built ketch Preamble.

 Cashman died at the age of 80 on May 21, 2022 in Naples, Florida.